mspillman/gallop/README.md

 ------------------------------
 ## Local Installation
-GALLOP is able to easily make use of cloud-based GPU resources, and as such, does not require a GPU to be available on a users machine to be used.
-However, some users may wish to install GALLOP locally.
-Whilst these instructions have only been tested on Windows, the libraries used are cross-platform and therefore it should be possible to install GALLOP on Linux or Mac OS environments.
+GALLOP is able to easily make use of cloud-based GPU resources, and as such, does not require a GPU to be available on a users machine.
+However, some users may wish to make use of GALLOP locally.
+Whilst these instructions have only been tested on Windows, the libraries used are cross-platform and therefore it *should* be possible to run GALLOP on Linux or Mac OS environments.
 The below instructions assume a Windows-based system.
 The only major difference with other platforms will be the C++ build tools.
 Administrator privileges may be required.

 For optimal performance, an NVidia GPU is recommended.
-It may be possible to use some AMD GPUs, provided that [ROCm](https://pytorch.org/blog/pytorch-for-amd-rocm-platform-now-available-as-python-package/) is compatible with the GPU, though this has not been tested.
+However, it may be possible to use some AMD GPUs, provided that [ROCm](https://pytorch.org/blog/pytorch-for-amd-rocm-platform-now-available-as-python-package/) is compatible with the GPU, though this has not been tested.

 <br />